dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 Take a look at your settings in your Namecheap Dashboard.

-Note the 2 IP addresses in the `A Record` fields,  those are github servers.
+Note the 2 IP addresses in the `A Record` fields,  those are github servers ([apex domain setup](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider))

 🚀 Try doing a reverse DNS lookup (IP address to name):